-But every couple years or so, it seems like a fresh wave of writers begins to appear on the scene.
+But every couple years or so, it seems like a fresh wave of minimalist bloggers begins to appear on the scene.
 If you haven’t noticed, we’re in one right now.

 Each writer offers a unique stage of life with unique circumstances and experiences.
 As a result, each one is able to connect with a different reader or segment of the population.
 And I think that’s great.

 If you are looking for new inspiration, there is no doubt you will find someone on this list below whose voice resonates deeply with yours.
 Each blog is less than two years old and I am confident each author would welcome the opportunity to connect with like-minded readers.

 Break the Twitch | Anthony Ongaro.
 Anthony is the Marketing Director for the bike share program in Minneapolis-St. Paul, Nice Ride.
 He writes about observing the way we live, experimenting with our habits, and then changing to better suit our needs.
 He is creative and genuine.
 And his video posts are a welcome change of pace.

 Smallish Blog | Evelyn Rennich.
 Evelyn and her family of six live happily in a small-ish house.
 She writes about their attempts to live modestly, frugally, and green.
 Evelyn shares beautiful details about her experience and how others can find inspiration through them.